 Today marks my 12th year from RP (May 9, 2005) I got my PSA results today at 0.014 ng/ml.
 I turn 73yr in June so I am not worried about PCa so much anymore.
 I was graded a 3+3 all those years back 1 out 12 positive 10%, T1c.

 The big question is would I do it all over again?.
 In a heartbeat YES.
 To have cancer slow or fast needs treatment now or later (ie if one lives long enough) So for those who prefer sex to life go with the sex, but for me life is more enjoyable even though I just lost my wife from cancer "treatment" ie she had "real" cancer, breast, lung and brain, but she died from Motor Neurone Disease (within 6 months) just how unlucky is that and NO cancer.
 They can not explain.
-She had 100% Motor Neurone symptoms but all the testing said it was not Motor Neurone Disease (MND).
+She had 100% Motor Neuron symptoms but all the testing said it was not Motor Neuron Disease (MND).
 Go work that out???

 Joe's e-mail address is: reno.jgh AT bigpond.com (replace "AT" with "@")